 Can Cannabis Help ASD?

-Autism spectrum disorder (ASD), is a developmental disability affecting social interaction, communication and behaviour.
+Autism spectrum disorder (ASD), is a developmental disability affecting social interaction, communication and behavior.
 It is a worldwide phenomenon affecting 1 in 160 children.
 With ASD diagnoses tripling over the last 15 years, the burden on society is growing exponentially.
 Parents often find themselves with limited treatment options which may not significantly help their loved ones.
 In recent years, a number of parents have turned to medical cannabis as a relatively side effect-free alternative.
 Thankfully, science is now catching up, with several studies linking abnormalities in the endocannabinoid system to some key ASD traits, as well as some promising research suggesting cannabis may be a safe, effective treatment for autism.

 The Endocannabinoid System